ReillyJFarrell/NLP/README.md

 # NLP_ART

 The notebook inside this repository can generate art based on user input.
+The main techniques include sentiment analysis, neural networks, niave bayes, and a continuous bag of words.
+A total of six models are implemented in this project.
 Further detailed explanation of the techniques utilized can be found in the report pdf.
 Existing code that detects objects in images,
 <br>
  https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/object_detection.ipynb